medusajs/gatsby-source-medusa/README.md

 ## Note

-This plugin is still being developed, and as such it is not expected function fully or without some additional setup.
+This plugin is still under development.
+Please report any issues or suggestions on the GitHub issues page.

 ## Quickstart